angular/protractor/docs/getting-started.md

  * `protractor` is the protractor namespace which wraps the webdriver namespace.
- This contains static variables and classes, such as `protractor.Key` which enumerates the codes for special keybord signals.
+ This contains static variables and classes, such as `protractor.Key` which enumerates the codes for special keyboard signals.

 Take this example, which tests the 'Basics' example on the AngularJS homepage: